MelonKony/millmint/site/factbook/world/vekllei/_index.md

 ## Name

 The country is known by different names.
-On this website, it is called {{<link/vekllei>}}, which is an Algic [corcidi](/corcidi/) word meaning *people of the sea and stars*.[^name] Within the country, 'Vekllei' usually refers to the federal government.
+On this website, it is called [[Vekllei]], which is an Algic [corcidi](/corcidi/) word meaning *people of the sea and stars*.[^name] Within the country, 'Vekllei' usually refers to the federal government.

 The formal title of the country is the *Commonwealth of Oceans*, but is rarely used.
 It is more commonly known as the *Atlantic Commonwealth* or *[Veletian](/veletia/) Commonwealth*.
 In most cases, including internationally, the country is simply called the 'Commonwealth.'
 Most people identify themselves by their native [republic](/republics/), but together people may call themselves 'Vekllei' as plural, or 'Veletian.'